YordanGeorgiev/ysg-guides/doc/md/ovb-on-win-virtualization-guide.md

 ### 2.1.
 Clone this GitHub repo as follows
-Clone this GitHub repo as follows:
+You may clone this GitHub repo as follows, if you have Git already installed:

 ```
 cd ~